-10.6 Reviews.
-Any person or entity who is the subject of and is directly and adversely affected by a determination of the Program Manager on behalf of the City under the SBO Program may seek review of such decision by the City Manager through a written request for such review within thirty (30) calendar days of the determination by the Program Manager.
+8.6 Reviews.
+Any person or entity who is the subject of and is directly and adversely affected by a determination of the Program Manager on behalf of the City under the SBO Program may appeal such decision by expressing his or her concerns in writing to the SBO Program Manager within 30 Days after receiving notice of the decision.
+If the Program Manager fails to satisfactorily resolve the matter within 10 Days, the aggrieved party may appeal to the Key Business Executive of Neighborhood and Business Services.
+If the Key Business Executive of Neighborhood and Business Services fails to satisfactorily resolve the matter within 10 Days, the aggrieved party may appeal by sending written notice to the City Manager.
+Notices of appeal must be sent within 10 Days after the aggrieved party receives notice of the decision being appealed from, and must identify the decision being appealed and each reason why the aggrieved party takes issue with the decision.
 This paragraph shall not be construed to create a right of standing that does not otherwise exist under North Carolina law.